ositaka/design-code-tips-v2/src/pages/code/2021-06-19-custom-scrollbar-with-css-webkit.md

 date: 2021-06-19 14:29
 featuredpost: false
 featuredImage: /assets/css.png
-description: How to customise the Scrollbar with CSS (WebKit)
+description: How to customize the Scrollbar with CSS (WebKit)
 tags:
   - Web Development
   - CSS